Jonny-exe/binary-fractions/binary_fractions/README.md

  | simplify(value: str, add_prefix: bool = False) -> str
 ```

-Simplify string representation.
+Simplifies string representation.

 This is a utility function.

-Do NOT use it on Twos-complement strings!
+Do *NOT* use it on Twos-complement strings!
-This function does not validate the input string.
-Input string is assumed to be a syntactically valid binary fraction string.
-Invalid strings can lead to undefined results.

 **Examples**: